From the Cordyline plant family, of which there are wide varieties, you’ll also find Cordyline Fruticosa and a sport named Cordyline Red Sister.

 Watering and Feeding

-- This plant needs regular watering as it prefers to grow in moist soil.
+- This plant needs frequent watering as it prefers to grow in moist soil.

 - However, it is optimal to let the soil dry out slightly before watering.